 There are two methods for storing modified images: save and export.
 The save operation stores the image under a selected name - so it always behaves like 'Save as' operation.
 The saved image remains untouched i.e. no pixels are modified compared to the original opened or captured image.
 All calibrations, objects and image processing filters used are stored as metadata information in the image file.
 This means, when the file opens in Micrographica again, all the objects, calibrations and filters remain in the same state as they were when the file was saved.
 They also will be still editable, so you can continue or modify your work.
 When such image file is opened in any other application, the metadata will have no meaning and you will see a 'clean' unchanged image.

 To store a file with all objects 'welded' into the image and all the filters applied, export the image instead of save.
 In that process, the original image pixels are modified by applying all image filters and drawing all objects.
 The exported image will be shown by other applications in the same way as in Micrographica.
 The objects and image processing filters will not be editable anymore.

-Open, save and export use the same selection of image file formats - .jp2 (JPEG2000), .jpg (JPEG), .tif (TIFF), .png (PNG), .mng (MNG), .bmp (BMP).
+Save and export use the same selection of image file formats - .jp2 (JPEG2000), .jpg (JPEG), .tif (TIFF), .png (PNG), .mng (MNG), .bmp (BMP).
+There can be additional formats available to open (e.g. NIS .nd2).